Stanko/Stanko.github.io/_posts/2017-09-27-my-blog-setup.md

 They ended up being not really practical at the end, but I learned a tone playing with random things.
 Fun times, but now I would go vanilla.

-I wrote a couple of posts about Jekyll and you find under [Jekyll category](/category/jekyll/).
+I wrote a couple of posts about Jekyll already and you can find them under [Jekyll category](/category/jekyll/).

 ### Live reload